Murano island

 Explore the museum's collections on Google Arts & Culture, from the comfort of your current location.

-These top places are steps away from Museo del Vetro:
+These top spots are just a short walk from Museo del Vetro:

 super close